moduloro/nextchapter/README.md

 - `GET /me?email=...` → returns `{ id, email, phase }`.
 - `POST /login` now includes the user's phase in the response.
 - Identity uses email for now; sessions/JWT will replace this later.
+- Front-end reads `loggedInEmail` from localStorage and highlights the active phase; clicking a phase persists it.